Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive PowerBI dashboard used to report and explore sales trends can be found here [link].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The database structure as seen below for CMS 2008-2010 DE-SynPUF consists of 4 tables: beneficiary_summary, outpatient_claims, carrier_claims, and prescript_drug_events, with a total row count of 228.6M records being used acrossed all 4 tables.
 A description of each table is as follows:
-- **Table 2:**
+- **beneficiary_summary:**
-- **Table 3:**
+- **outpatient_claims:**
-- **Table 4:**
+- **carrier_claims:**
-- **Table 5:**
+- **prescript_drug_events:**

 [<img src="./assets/desynpuf_medicare_db.png" alt="Entity Relationship Diagram" width="800">](./assets/erd.png)